 The AESO Connection Process is the official process to facilitate market participants’ requests for new or altered system access services on Alberta’s transmission system.
 For more information on the AESO Connection Process, please see Connecting to the Grid.

-The most recent transmission capability data and an infographic summarizing the assumptions, methods, and key concepts for using this map can be found here:
+The most recent transmission capability data, an infographic summarizing the assumptions, methods, and key concepts for using this map, and an FAQ can be found here:

 Click the Transmission Capability Map on the right to open the interactive mapping tool.
 A guide for using the map can be found here: